 Dr. Zeemering's interest in local government led to his elected service on the city council in Rockford, Michigan (1999-2001), and appointed service on the Kent County Housing Commission (2003-2006) and the Daly City Parks and Recreation Commission (2009-2011).
-He currently serves on the editorial board of Urban Affairs Review, and is the immediate past chair of ASPA's Section on Intergovernmental Administration and Management (SIAM).
+He is a past chair of ASPA's Section on Intergovernmental Administration and Management (SIAM), and currently serves as co-editor of the journal State and Local Government Review.
 Email: eric.zeemering@uga.edu